List of Reno 911! characters: Deputy Williams

 Jones has described Williams as a terrible police officer ("they don't even put bullets in her gun") and that she can't even read.
 She often looks for ways to abuse her authority for her personal benefit; she once converted to the Nation of Islam in an attempt to take the month of September (Ramadan on the Islamic calendar) off from work, so she could vacation at the Atlantis resort.
 She frequently uses Mace merely out of anger.
 As other deputies have their trademark personalizations on their uniforms, Raineesha always wears a patrol hat.

-At the beginning of Season 3, she worked as a real estate agent before returning to the Sheriff's Department.
+At the beginning of season 3, she worked as a real estate agent before returning to the Sheriff's Department.

 Deputy Junior

-Deputy Travis Junior (played by Robert Ben Garant) is a stereotypical redneck cop who loves beer, buffalo wings, NASCAR, guns, Ernest movies and—perhaps most of all—his moustache, which he confesses he feels makes him look gay when standing next to Lt.
-Dangle.
-His character provides much of the physical comedy for the show, performing most of the major stunts.
+Deputy Travis Junior (played by Robert Ben Garant) is a stereotypical redneck cop who loves beer, buffalo wings, NASCAR, guns, Ernest movies and—perhaps most of all—his moustache, which he confesses he feels makes him look gay when standing next to Dangle.
+His character provides much of the physical comedy, performing most of the major stunts.

 Junior trains the police dogs for the department and is rarely seen without his trademark aviator sunglasses.
 He started wearing his Kevlar vest after he was shot and nearly blinded in a 1988 drug sting.
 Junior always wears his vest over his uniform shirt; he claimed that he forgets to put the vest under his shirt because he is always a little hung over in the morning.
 He wears his hair in a military "high and tight" haircut and is cross-eyed, which is why he usually wears sunglasses.
 Despite this, he claims to be the best shot in the department.
-Perhaps unsurprisingly, he is the only heterosexual male deputy in the Reno Sheriff's Department that Deputy Johnson hasn't slept with.
+Perhaps unsurprisingly, he is the only heterosexual male deputy in the Reno Sheriff's Department that Johnson hasn't slept with.

-Junior spends his time stealing Dangle's bicycle, and likes beating suspects.
-Junior is considered to be an idiot by most of his fellow officers, as one time, he ran after an invisible suspect in a robbery, upon directions by a bystander who happened to have a gun and several bundles of cash from the store, even after the bystander said he had robbed the store after being "Forced".
+Junior spends his time stealing Dangle's bicycle, and likes utilizing police brutality.
+Junior is considered to be an idiot by most of his fellow officers, as one time, he ran after an invisible suspect in a robbery upon directions by a bystander who happened to have a gun and several bundles of cash from the store, even after the bystander said he had robbed the store after being "forced".